matthewuhthoff/picow-webserver/README.md

 There is an optional parameter for `-D` on the `cmake` command line:

-  * `NTP_SERVER`: the server to be used for [time synchronization](https://slimhazard.gitlab.io/picow_http/group__ntp.html)
+  * `NTP_SERVERS`: a list of servers to be used for [time synchronization](https://slimhazard.gitlab.io/picow_http/group__ntp.html)

-The default value of `NTP_SERVER` is a generic pool; it is usually much better to specify an NTP server or pool that is "closer" to the location where the PicoW will be deployed.
+The default value of `NTP_SERVERS` is a list for a generic pool; it is usually much better to specify a NTP servers or a pool that is "closer" to the location where the PicoW will be deployed.
 If your WiFi router provides NTP synchronization, then that is the ideal choice.

 After the `cmake` call, the software is built with `make`: